 5. Cool the Cake or Warm the Frozen Dessert Slightly

 Let the cake cool for approximately 15 minutes before you attempt to unmold it.
 If the cake is cooled slightly, it will be a little firmer than when it just comes out of the oven.
 The slight firmness strengthens the cake and reduces the chance that it will crumble or crack as it unmolds.

 For a frozen dessert, saturate and wring out a dish towel with boiling or hot tap water.
 Wrap it around the cold pan for a few minutes to loosen the frozen dessert from the bottom and sides of the pan.

 6. Loosen the Cake With a Thin Knife

 Use a thin knife to loosen all sides of the pan and push the cake inward slightly to loosen the bottom.
 If you are removing a frozen dessert from the bottom of a springform pan, carefully run the knife under the lined parchment after you remove the sides of the pan.
 If desired, dip the knife in warm water to make it easier to loosen the confection from the bottom of the pan.

 7. Transfer the Dessert to a Plate or Wire Rack

 Many bakers prefer to unmold a baked cake over a wire rack, but if you do not have one, you can use a plate.
-When I did a culinary internship at a restaurant, we used a plate or cakeboard, but the cakes immediately went in the refrigerator afterwards.
+When I did a culinary internship at a restaurant, we used a plate or cake board, but the cakes immediately went into the refrigerator.
 Using a rack, if you have one, will allow air to circulate underneath as well as above the cake.